aniket-analytics/Trainity-Projects/Instagram User Analytics/README.md

   * `likes` – Likes made by users on photos.
   * `tags` & `photo_tags` – Hashtags associated with photos.

-The project was executed using [db-fiddle.com](https://www.db-fiddle.com) with MySQL 8.0.

 ---

 ## 🔍 Marketing Use Cases & Queries